Super-Eddington accretion in protogalactic cores: Summary and discussion

-Due to suboptimal code performance and the setup of the initial conditions adopted in their work (see Sec.~\ref{sec:simulations}), the authors significantly underestimated the possible accreted mass of a $10^3~\msun$ BH seed in the case with $\epsilon_{\rm c}=10^{-5}$, which they quantified as approximately $2 \times 10^4~\msun$, whereas in their case with $\epsilon_{\rm c}=10^{-3}$, the BH barely grew, increasing its mass by only 70\% after 1~Myr.
-By applying the same simple extrapolation model proposed in \citetalias{Sassano_et_al_2023} -- that is, by estimating the number of possible accretion events triggered by gas inflows following galaxy mergers, computed as the ratio between the cosmological time interval between $z = 15$ and $z = 6$ and the free-fall time of the galaxy\footnote{To evaluate the free-fall time, we estimate $\sim 9.5 \times 10^7~\msun$ at $z=6$ in the same runs performed in \citetalias{Sassano_et_al_2023}, i.e. with $M_{\rm BH}(t_{\rm i})= 10^3~\msun$, and $\epsilon_{\rm c} = 10^{-5}$.
-This value increases to about $1.2 \times 10^8~\msun$ in the \emph{no-feedback} scenario with an initial seed mass of $M_{\rm BH}(t_{\rm i})=5 \times 10^2~\msun$, which corresponds to the BH that grows the most in our suite.
+On the other hand, \citet{Mehta_et_al_2024} performed high-resolution isolated simulations more similar in spirit to our approach, but unlike in our case, they simulated an entire population of BHs within a single run, seeded according to a PopIII-based prescription.
+The resulting seed masses are all below $10^{3}~\msun$ and exhibit a distribution peaked around $2\times10^{2}~\msun$, which is smaller than (though still broadly consistent with) the lower end of our seed-mass range of $500~\msun$.
+Most importantly, their simulations do not include any BH feedback, which severely limits the comparison with our results.
+Feedback is a fundamental aspect of our framework, and as we discuss below, it is possible that even our model may underestimate its impact.
+The only meaningful conclusion that we can draw from a comparison between these works is that in \citet{Mehta_et_al_2024} they also find that BHs can grow efficiently (up to $\approx 10^{5}\,M_{\odot}$, as in our case) through bursts of SE accretion lasting $\sim 350~\msun~\mathrm{pc}^{-3}$ to be the total matter density within a cylindrical region of height 2.75~pc and radius 55~pc, corresponding to the parameters of the Mestel disc initialised in our simulation suite.
+The measurement comes from the final snapshot of the run with average feedback intensity, which we consider the most representative of the entire set.} -- and multiplying such number ($\sim$1000) by the accreted mass measured in our simulations, we obtain a final BH mass of $\sim$$9.5 \times 10^7~\msun$ at $z=6$ in the same runs performed in \citetalias{Sassano_et_al_2023}, i.e. with $M_{\rm BH}(t_{\rm i})= 10^3~\msun$, and $\epsilon_{\rm c} = 10^{-5}$.
+This value increases to about $1.2 \times 10^8~\msun$ in the no-feedback scenario with an initial seed mass of $M_{\rm BH}(t_{\rm i})=5 \times 10^2~\msun$, which corresponds to the BH that grows the most in our suite.
 In this context, adopting a more massive initial seed proves counterproductive, as it does not lead to higher final BH masses, thereby questioning the advantage of massive seed formation channels in this regime.
 The final BH masses we obtain are very close to those of the most massive BHs observed at the epoch of reionization, although they still fall slightly short of the highest observed values.
-In this context, however, we could also speculate that continuous nearly-Eddington accretion may occur once the host galaxy becomes sufficiently massive, allowing the BHs to reach the upper end of the observed distribution \citep[see, e.g.][]{Di_Matteo_et_al_2017, Angel-Alcazar_et_al_2017, Lupi_et_al_2019}.
+In this context, however, we could also speculate that continuous nearly-Eddington accretion may occur once the host galaxy becomes sufficiently massive, allowing the BHs to reach the upper end of the observed distribution \citep[see e.g.][]{Di_Matteo_et_al_2017, Angel-Alcazar_et_al_2017, Lupi_et_al_2019}.
 Finally, if we take the previous estimate of the number of accretion events and multiply it by the duration of each episode, which in our study lies in the range $10$--$100$~kyr, we obtain a duty cycle of $\sim$1.5--15\% over the cosmic period from $z=15$ to $z=6$.
 These relatively short duty cycles are consistent with recent estimates for high-redshift quasars at $z \approx 6$ based on JWST observations \citep[][]{Pizzati_et_al_2024, Eilers_et_al_2024}.